quarterstar/nixtra/docs/04-hardening.md

 }
 ```

 Notice that the `profile` is set to the string `"prismlauncher"`.
-The overlay will implicitly translate this to the path `/etc/nixos/firejail/prismlauncher.profile` at build time.
+The overlay will implicitly translate this to the path `/etc/nixos/modules/system/security/firejail/profiles` at build time.

-Replace the package with the one you wish to encapsulate and the profile with a new one that you should create for it.
+Replace the package with the one you wish to encapsulate and the profile with a new one that you create for it in that directory.
 For security reasons, the original package will be made inaccessible unless explicitly cloned in some way.

 You can also compose different sandboxing solutions such as firejail with torify: